hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 conclusion in (c)?
 </span>

-This exercise can be supercharged to give the *Second Law of Thermodynamics*, but we leave that for another time.
+This exercise can be dramatically generlised to give the *Second Law of Thermodynamics*, but we won't do so here.

 ---